 - Damage to nerves

 Contact Us to Schedule a Free Claim Review with an Avondale Car Accident Lawyer

 Our attorneys are dedicated to recovering maximum compensation for Arizona injury victims, including those injured in motor vehicle accidents.
-For more than 27 years, we have been dedicated to the best interests of our clients, and we have a track record of success – more than $750 million recovered for our clients.
+For more than 27 years, we have been dedicated to the best interests of our clients, and we have a track record of success ”“ more than $1 billion recovered for our clients.

 The initial consultation is 100 percent free of charge and there is no requirement for you to take legal action after meeting with us.
 Our Avondale auto accident lawyers only get paid if our clients get paid.

 Founding attorney Jeffrey Phillips has served as lead counsel in more than 40 jury trials and is a member of The National Trial Lawyers Association ”“ Top 100.

 The phone lines are open anytime, night or day.
 Phone: 1-800-706-3000 .